Security policy

 Do not open a public GitHub issue for a security report.
 Instead:

-[cubby-network security]in the subject line. - Include reproduction steps, the version / commit you tested, and the impact you believe the issue has.
+- Include reproduction steps, the version / commit you tested, and the impact you believe the issue has.

-- We will acknowledge within 72 hours and aim to provide a remediation plan within 14 days for critical issues, 30 days for high severity.
+MAINTAINERS.mdand include[cubby-network security]in the subject or opening line. - We will acknowledge within 72 hours and aim to provide a remediation plan within 14 days for critical issues, 30 days for high severity.

 When in doubt, report it.
 We would much rather see a non-issue than miss a real one.